Basics of wrought iron design

 With a centre bar.

-But as you add more parts, The ability to position them becomes more limited.
-This the only option that works.
+As you add more parts, The ability to position them becomes more limited.
+This the only option that works if you want them evenly spaced.
 Every third bar, on a railing this size you don’t have the option to try every fourth bar as the last basket would be “off” the railing.

-Of course you could have 7 parts, by making it every other bar
+Of course you could have 7 parts, by making it every other bar, or even 15 decorative bars with detail in every bar

-Assuming you have the height, you can “mess” with the vertical position.
+Assuming you have the height, you can “play” with the vertical position of the parts welded into the bar.
 This adds an extra dimension to the possibilities of design.
+The placement of the decorative bars is the same as the drawing above.
 Although this design is not mirror imaged from the centre bar.
 It still has a nice look to it.
-You can be as subtle or bold as you like when you “mess” with the vertical position. it really is your choice.
+You can be as subtle or bold as you like when you “play” with the vertical position. it really is your choice.

 Nothing new here, with the exception that instead of the basket being the centre bar.
 The circle is now the centre.
 An alternative universe version of the same railing